raphael-group/CalicoST/docs/parameters.rst

     The number of allele-specific copy number states in the HMM for CNA inference.

 t: float, optional
     The self-transition probability of HMM.
 The higher the value, the higher probability that adjacent genome segments are in the same CNA state.
+Default is 1-1e-5.

 max_iter: int, optional
     The number of Baum-Welch steps to perform in HMM.
 Default is 30.